alshdavid/mach/README.md

 > Serving on http://localhost:4242
 ```

+## Plugins

+Plugins are supported by an embedded Deno runtime with support for Node.js, TypeScript, etc
+This is still under development

 ## Benchmark

 The benchmark takes the three-js source code, copies it 50 times, imports the 50 copies from a single entrypoint and measures the time to build.